pvcraven/arcade_book/source/chapters/09_user_control/user_control.rst

 * Responding to the keyboard
 * Responding to the mouse

-One of the best ways of learning to program, is to look at sample code.
+One of the best ways of learning to program is to look at sample code.
 This chapter has several examples designed to learn how to:

 * Open a window using an object-oriented approach